A traditional inter-island transport, sail only, in our anchorage in Damar, Indonesia

 Kumai

-Orang is Bahasa Indonesia for person, and utan is forest; orangutan – person of the forest.
+Orang is Indonesian for person; utan is forest; orangutan—person of the forest.

 And wearing Amanda's hat